vakulio/vakulio/README.md

 I am an FullStack Developer
 ---------------------------

 Hi, my name is Uladzimir, and I am a JavaScript developer.
-(Perhaps, of course, it's more correct to say "TypeScript developer", but I believe in the power of JS).
 I'm interested in both front-end and back-end development.
 I like to learn new things.
 Experience with TypeScript, HTML, CSS, Scss, Angular, Next.js, Express.js, React, Redux-thunk, Expo, MongoDB.
 Some experience with AWS and Azure services.
 On top of that, I also have some experience with UI Component Libraries/Frameworks.
 In my free time, I mentor trainees and assist in preparing for the assessment.

 * ✉️  You can contact me at [vlad.vakula@gmail.com](mailto:vlad.vakula@gmail.com)
 * 🤝  I'm open to collaborating on Intersting Projects